Westside Health Authority: Expansion

-Since the 1990s, the agency's mission has expanded beyond healthcare.
-Currently the CEO, Morris Reed, Mrs. Reed's son, has six buildings that run programs in employment, housing, youth development, violence prevention, and reentry in support of formerly incarcerated individuals.
+Since the 1990s, under the leadership of CEO Morris Reed, the agency has expanded its operations to six locations.
+These locations offer programs focused on employment, housing, youth development, violence prevention, and re-entry support for formerly incarcerated individuals.

 An initiative launched in 2016, called the Good Neighbour Campaign, secured a grant worth $1 million.
-WHA's Good Neighbor Campaign identifies and supports the existing talents and strengths of residents to address issues like safety, youth engagement, and health issues.
-The campaign has mobilized over 600 residents across 31 blocks, helped establish block clubs, organized youth sports leagues, and created art and cultural events that support community pride.
-Good Neighbour volunteers are trained to intervene in violent situations, offer support to vulnerable neighbours, and coordinate local resources for one another.
+The campaign focuses on existing talents and strengths of residents to address issues such as safety, youth engagement, and health issues.
+The campaign has mobilized more than 600 residents across 31 blocks and helped establish block clubs.
+It has also organized youth sports leagues, art projects, and cultural events.
+Volunteers are trained to intervene in violent situations and to provide peer support and resource coordination.

-Under the leadership of CEO Morris Reed and former COO Quiwana Reed Bell, WHA has become a vital resource in Austin's community.
-WHA employs over 200 full-time and part-time workers, and serves 25,000 annually.
-The agency plays a role in the communities economic expansions and developments.
-The agency manages commercial and residential real estate projects and channels millions of dollars in contracts to local businesses.
-In 2011, the WHA was granted $2 million for neighbourhood restoration.
+In 2011, WHA secured over $2 million as part of a community-benefits agreement with US Bank.

 Core programs and services

 Youth development

-WHA's Youth Innovation Center focuses on mentorship, workforce development, and enrichment activities such as app designing and podcasting.
-The initiatives for youth development include career pipeline programs, apprenticeships, substance use counselling, and civic leadership projects.
+WHA's Youth Innovation Center offers programs including mentorship, workforce development, and technology-related activities.
+The initiatives for youth development include career pipeline programs, apprenticeships, substance use counseling, and civic leadership projects.

 Community re-entry

-The Community Re-entry Center assists people who have been incarcerated, are veterans, as well as other underserved that are reintegrating back into society.
-The goal is to provide help and support for individuals that leads to stability and permanent employment.
-The services include job readiness training, vocational skills development, and transitional employment opportunities.
+The Community Re-entry Center works to assist the formerly incarcerated, veterans, and others who are reintegrating into society.
+The center provides job readiness training, vocational skills development, and transitional employment opportunities.

 Economic development

-WHA has been a driving force in the development of revitalizing the West Side.
-This included projects such as the Austin Wellness Center and Clinic.
-Also, the 2025 Chicago Prize finalist, $10 million Aspire Center.
+WHA has contributed to the development of the West Side through projects such as the Austin Wellness Center and Clinic, and the 2025 Chicago Prize finalist, $10 million Aspire Center.
 These projects aim to create sustainable economic opportunities, provide educational opportunities, and improve public safety for all residents of all ages.

+Aspire Center redevelopment

+In January 2022, the Chicago City Council unanimously approved zoning changes allowing the Westside Health Authority to redevelop the former Emmet Elementary School at 5500–5536 W. Madison Street into a workforce training and community hub known as the Aspire Center for Workplace Innovation.

+Emmet Elementary School closed in 2013 as part of a Chicago Public Schools district-wide closure of 49 schools, most of which were located on the city’s South and West sides.
+WHA purchased the property in 2018.
+Because the site had been rezoned for residential use after the school’s closure, City Council approval was required to permit business and social service uses.

+The Aspire Center forms part of the broader Aspire Initiative, which also includes planned affordable housing and a health and fitness center at other sites in the Austin neighborhood.
+The center was planned to house workforce training programs, social services, and leased space for partner organizations, with workforce training expected to be led by the Jane Addams Resource Corporation.

+As of 2022, project costs for the Aspire Center redevelopment were reported at approximately $28 million, with a large portion of the costs being paid by a $10 million grant from the Illinois state capital budget.
+Additional funding was expected from private donors and public sources, with workforce development programming anticipated to begin prior to full project completion.